sablier-labs/docs/docs/guides/lockup/examples/staking/01-setup.md

 Before diving in, please note that we will make the following assumptions:

-1. The guide demonstrates staking of only one type of stream at a time, either Lockup Dynamic or Lockup Linear.
-This is because each type is a different contract.
-You can build your own contract to stake all types of streams.
 1. Since staking requires transferring the Sablier NFT from users' wallet to the staking contract, the Sablier stream must be transferable at the time of creation.
 1. The staking contract allows staking of one stream per user.
 So, if a user has already staked a stream, he will not be